Hearing impairment risk high with diabetes

 It has previously been reported that patients treated with insulin or hyperglycemic agents had thickened and atrophied vessel walls in the stria vascularis compared with those in healthy individuals, say Sone et al.

-"Additional studies are needed to clarify the relationship between diabetes severity and prevalence of hearing impairment and the effect of glycemic control on hearing loss."
+"Additional studies are needed to clarify the relationship between diabetes severity and prevalence of hearing impairment and the effect of glycemic control on hearing loss," they add.

 medwireNews (www.medwire-news.md) is an independent clinical news service provided by Springer Healthcare Limited. © Springer Healthcare Ltd; 2012